FiratAgis/distributed_computing/docs/SharedExclusion/algorithm.rst

             waiting[i] ← false;
         end if

-While many idea of the algorithm is simple, it is benefical to get a line by line perspective.
+While many idea of the algorithm is simple, it is beneficial to get a line-by-line perspective.

-* In line 1 two variables are initilized, turn and waiting.
+* In line 1, two variables are initialized: turn and waiting.

-    * turn is a boolean, or more precisely a binary integer as it is used in the algorithm, that determines which processes turn it is to enter the critical section.
+    * turn is a boolean, or more precisely a binary integer, as it is used in the algorithm to determine which processes turn it is to enter the critical section.
 When turn = 0, it is p_0's turn and vice versa.
-    * waiting is a boolean array with length 2 that determines if a process is waiting to enter the critical section or not.
+    * waiting is a boolean array with length two that determines if a process is waiting to enter the critical section or not.

 * In line 3, it is checked that if a process wants to enter the critical section.
 If not, no action needs to be taken.
 * In line 4, the process establishes that it is waiting to enter the critical section
 * In line 5, the process gives way to the other process.
-* In lines 7-8, the process waits until either it is its turn to enter the critical section, or the other process does not have any intention of entering the critical section at the time.
-When either one of this consitions are met, it proceeds.
+* In lines 7-8, the process waits until either it is its turn to enter the critical section or the other process does not have any intention of entering the critical section at the time.
+When either one of these conditions is met, it proceeds.
 * In lines 10-12, the process does whatever it needs to do in the critical section.
-* In line 14, the process establishes that its work with the critical section is done and it is no longer waiting to access the critical section.
+* In line 14, the process establishes that its work with the critical section is done, and it is no longer waiting to access the critical section.

 Bakery Algorithm
 """"""""""""""""""""""""